flowsforapex/flowsforapex.github.io/_pages/Flows4APEX231Features.md

 row6:
   - title: "Developer Experience Enhancements"
     excerpt: >
+      Many new features to enhance the Develop Experience
         - New Timestamp with Time Zone Process Variable type
         - Process Variable binding into SQL, PL/SQL, and scripts everywhere
         - Improved Binding and Substitution of non varchar2-typed process variables
         - Better APEX Approval Task and Task List integration
         - New Plugin for Starting Process Instances from an APEX Automation
     image_path: "/assets/images/modeler.gif"
 row7:
   - title: "Logging, Archiving, and Process Statistics improvements"